Premera Blue Cross breached, medical information exposed

 It is the largest breach reported to date involving patient medical information, according to Dave Kennedy, an expert in healthcare security who is chief executive of TrustedSEC LLC.

 About 6 million of the people whose accounts were accessed are residents of Washington state, where customers include employees of Amazon.com Inc, Microsoft Corp and Starbucks Corp, according to Premera.
-The rest are scattered across every state in the United States.
+The rest are scattered across every U.S. state.

-The breach at Anthem and another large one disclosed last year by hospital operator Community Health Systems Inc involved larger numbers of records than the attack on Premera.
-Yet those companies said they believed the attackers did not access medical information.

-Medical records are highly valuable on underground criminal exchanges where stolen data is sold because the information is not only highly confidential, it can also be used to engage in insurance fraud.
+Medical records are highly valuable on underground criminal exchanges where stolen data is sold because the information is not only highly confidential but can also be used to engage in insurance fraud.

 "Medical records paint a really personal picture of somebody's life and medical procedures," Kennedy said.
 "They allow you to perpetrate really in-depth medical fraud."